sjoshi6/DevOps_SpecialMilestone/README.md

 ##Task 1: Setup a Ganglia Monitoring System across the deployed servers.

+Ganglia is used for monitoring the CPU, I/O Statistics, and Network performance of servers in a distributed environment.
 A ganglia Monitoring system has two components
 - 1. A master called Gmetad
 - 2. Multiple slaves --> each of which is a deployment server (in our case 2 Nodes)